Jeff Bezos: Super U Podcast

 [6:25] Bold Bets

 Bezos encourages the audience to take bold bets.
 Bezos admits his failures have amounted to billions of dollars.
 Nevertheless, with experiments, big success compensates for failure.
 Amazon’s Prime and Kindle features are great examples of success.
-Other companies, like Google, believe in the power of experiment; Google devotes 20% of each employee’s time to experimentation.
+Other companies, like Google, believe in the power of experimentation; Google devotes 20% of each employee’s time to experimentation.
 This combats the idea that the bigger a company gets, the harder it becomes for employees to make bold bets.

 [9:34] Brand Name